Jareto - Java REST Tools

 The following technologies already allow for convenient and efficient development of REST servers and clients:

-However, these technologies currently lack certain features that are often required, forcing the
+However, these technologies currently lack certain features that are often required, forcing the developer to “re-invent the wheel” or fall back to lower-level technologies such as Jakarta JSON Processing.

 Jareto provides the following features in an easy-to-use way, for both server- and client-side development: